1pm - 3pm Read more about our high school program

 Advisory: Mission and Purpose

 Each student is a member of a small advisory group at IACS in which they can develop and enhance their social and emotional skills, develop positive organization and work habits, and practice local and global citizenship.
-Students meet in a multi-age configuration (a mixed 5th/6th grade group or 7th/8th grade group) on every full school day with their staff advisor.
+Students meet in a multi-age configuration in the 5th and 6th grade, but meet in a single grade configuration in 7th and 8th grade, on every full school day with their staff advisor.
 The advisory program exists to develop trusting and supportive relationships between adults and students to improve on the overall experience of students while at IACS.

 At the middle school, we utilize a standards-based grading system.The purpose of the grading system is to communicate with parents and students about their achievement of specific learning goals.
 It is intended to inform about areas of strength and to guide improvements.
 Standards-based grading is a system of grading student proficiency based on specific learning goals.
 Each department has 4 reporting strands that result in grades at the end of the semester.
 Four reporting strands allows us to provide feedback on the whole child and consider academic progress, work habits, and school outcomes.
 Please click here to read a more detailed parent guide to our grading system.